Panic Attacks. Why?

 When a panic attack strikes, having some strategies in place can make all the difference:

-• Grounding Techniques: Focus on the present moment.
+Stop body-scanning and shift your attention outward.
+Hyper-vigilantly checking your chest or limbs magnifies discomfort increasing panic.
+Ground yourself instead: Focus on the present moment.
 Notice what you see, hear, or feel around you, bringing yourself gently back to reality.
+This outward focus anchors you in the present and dilutes the hold of any unsettling sensations.

 When to Seek Help